Whether you’re already a YouTuber or are considering starting your own YouTube channel, you may wonder how much money

-As your channel grows, you will increase the chances of becoming part of a multichannel network, and from there, the sky’s the limit.
+As your channel grows, you will increase the chances of becoming part of a multichannel network, and from there, the sky’s the limit in making money.

 So, for instance, if you have 100,000 views on your video, and your audience is predominantly from the U.S., UK, Canada, or Australia, you can expect to make anywhere between $500 and $1000.

 But, if the majority of your audience is from India or other developing countries, your earnings can be around $200.

 Also, the niche is another factor that should be considered as some niches make it easier to earn money than others.